edinburghlivinglab/ddc/pages/project_success.md

 2. Be able to show that you have used qualitative and quantitative data in the project, and have analysed and presented them in an appropriate and relevant way that supports your design idea.

-3. Show an attempt to connect the group's problem choice and final design back to wider circular economy issues and policies (e.g. University and City Chamber).
+3. Show an attempt to connect the group's problem choice and final design back to wider circular economy issues and policies (e.g. part of the University, Student Assocation, University partners or neightbours).

 Relates to learning objectives: